 This Paramedic Program is approved by the Illinois Department of Public Health and is eligible for college credit.
 Those successfully completing the Morris Hospital & Healthcare Centers Paramedic Education Program will be awarded a Certificate of Completion and 30.5 credit hours at Joliet Junior College.
-Graduates will be eligible to take the IDPH State Exam and/or the National Registry Paramedic Exam.
+Graduates will be eligible to take the National Registry Paramedic Exam.
 The program is sponsored by Morris Hospital & Healthcare Centers in partnership with Joliet Junior College and is administered by the Morris Hospital EMS System.